MicrochipTech/unicens-linux-daemon/cfg/README.md

 	</Node>
 </Unicens>
 ```
-Unfortunately it is not possible to use a loopback with connections where a Splitter or a Combiner is used!
+Unfortunately it is not possible to use a loopback with connections where a Splitter or a Combiner is used.

 **8.)
 Switching Connections**